-This doesn’t have to be a specific issue centred around yourselves as a couple, but it can even strengthen who you are as an individual.
-Once you learn about what your partner expects, what you expect, and also what you expect of yourselves, you can really build a new foundation of trust and motivation for the future.
+There doesn’t have to be a specific issue centred around yourselves as a couple, but this experience even strengthens who you are as an individual.
+Once you learn about what your partner expects, what you expect, and what you want of yourselves, you can build a new foundation of trust and motivation for the future.

-With that said, counselling usually will usually begin with a catalyst and this can be from a range of issues including:
+With all that being said, counselling usually begins with a catalyst and this can a range of issues including:

 - Work-life balance

-When beginning counselling with your partner, the first step is to understand what each other wants and if it is in line with your beliefs and expectations of the relationship.
+When beginning counselling with your partner, the first step is to understand what each other wants.

 Feeling off-balance in a relationship is a difficult thing to pin point and what our specialist counsellors understand, is you both needing the time to really understand what brought you to therapy.